gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/package-zookeeper/pull/17: In the previous release, we tried to move away from the webupd8 JDK installer for Ubuntu, which stopped working for the latest version of JDK8, to a custom one, but it turns out the webupd8 had a huge amount of custom code (e.g., creating symlinks, configuring fonts, setting up env vars, etc) that we were missing.
-In this release, we've gone back to the webupd8, but with a patch that makes it work again with the latest JDK8.
+In this release, we&apos;ve gone back to the webupd8, but with a patch that makes it work again with the latest JDK8.
 That means that we are back to the `--version` flag for Ubuntu installs and `--download-url` and `--checksum` for Amazon Linux / CentOS.

 </div>